wllclngn/Automated-Farm/README.md

-# Automated, Vertical Farm
+# TinyGo
-A guide for automating vertical farms at single-user and large-scale production.

-This project utilizes Go at operation level, as well as TinyGo for Arduino microcontrollers.
+Storage for experiments w/ concurrency, microcontrollers and TinyGo.